 - Work closely with the architects and software developers to come up with an adaptive and flexible solution to the business problem

-To wrap up, I am not attempting here to summarize various change management philosophies and methodologies, or list all the methods of building the most adaptive systems.
+To wrap up, I am not attempting here to summarize various change management philosophies and methodologies or list all the methods of building the most adaptive systems.
 Rather, my goal is to emphasize that analyzing changes in business systems is an important part of business analysis.
 You may be in the middle of requirements analysis when you learn about a change.
 Don’t feel resentful!
-Be glad that this information reached you, allowing you to adjust results of your analysis and adapt to the change.
+Be glad that this information reached you, allowing you to adjust the results of your analysis and adapt to the change.